open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 _Note: Specific structures and methods to obtain socket-level attributes are mentioned here only as examples.
 Instrumentations would usually use Socket API provided by their environment or sockets implementations._

-For IP-based communication, `server.nat.address` represents either fully qualified domain name of immediate peer or it's IP address.
-When both, FQDN and IP address are available, `server.nat.ip` SHOULD be set to immediate peer IP address and `server.nat.address` to it's FQDN.
+For IP-based communication, `server.socket.domain` represents either fully qualified domain name of immediate peer and `server.socket.address` to the IP address (or one specific to network family).

-_Note: Telemetry consumers can obtain IP address from telemetry item by first checking `server.nat.ip` and if not present, using back to `server.nat.address`._

-`server.nat.address`, `server.nat.ip`, and `server.nat.port` describe server side of socket communication.
-For example, when connecting using `connect(2)` on [Linux](https://man7.org/linux/man-pages/man2/connect.2.html) or [Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-connect) with `AF_INET` address family, represent `sin_addr` and `sin_port` fields of [`sockaddr_in`](https://man7.org/linux/man-pages/man7/ip.7.html) structure.
+`server.socket.domain`, `server.socket.address`, and `server.socket.port` describe server side of socket communication.
+For example, when connecting using `connect(2)` on [Linux](https://man7.org/linux/man-pages/man2/connect.2.html) or [Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-connect) with `AF_INET` address family, they represent `sin_addr` and `sin_port` fields of [`sockaddr_in`](https://man7.org/linux/man-pages/man7/ip.7.html) structure.

-On client side, address and port can be obtained by calling `getpeername` method on [Linux](https://man7.org/linux/man-pages/man2/getpeername.2.html), [Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-getpeername).
+On client side, address and port can be obtained by calling `getpeername` method on [Linux](https://man7.org/linux/man-pages/man2/getpeername.2.html) or
+[Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-getpeername).

-On server side address and port can be obtained by calling `getsockname` method on [Linux](https://man7.org/linux/man-pages/man2/getsockname.2.html), [Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-getsockname).
+On server side address and port can be obtained by calling `getsockname` method on [Linux](https://man7.org/linux/man-pages/man2/getsockname.2.html) or
+[Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-getsockname).

-`server.nat.port` SHOULD only be populated for families that have notion of port.
+`server.socket.port` SHOULD only be populated for families that have notion of port.

-#### `client.*` attribute
+#### `client.*` attributes

-`client.address` and `client.port` represent physical client name and port.
+`client.socket.address` and `client.socket.port` represent physical client name and port.

-For IP-based communication, the `client.address` should be a IP address, Unix domain name, or another address specific to network type.
+For IP-based communication, the `client.socket.address` should be a IP address, Unix domain name, or another address specific to network type.

-On server side, `client.address`  identifies the direct peer endpoint socket address.
+On server side, `client.socket.address` identifies the direct peer endpoint socket address.
 For example, when using `bind(2)` on [Linux](https://man7.org/linux/man-pages/man2/bind.2.html) or [Windows](https://docs.microsoft.com/windows/win32/api/winsock2/nf-winsock2-bind) with `AF_INET` address family, represent `sin_addr` and `sin_port` fields of `sockaddr_in` structure.